 Employers are very focused on how to make employees more productive.
 This tells us not all types of productivity are created equal and rather worryingly there are types of productivity now (i.e. workaholism based) that actually may be linked to poorer future performance.

-Finally, as ‘some of my closest friends’ are workaholics, I am interesting in this quote from the paper:
+Finally, as ‘some of my closest friends’ are workaholics, I am interested in this quote from the paper:

 What do you think?
 Drop me a line or a message below (you might win a prize).